By Julie Tremaine | Photos by Stacey Doyle

 Tell us about this outfit.

-Take this outfit from day to night for us.
+How do you take this outfit from day to night?

 Get This Look